- Search The Registry

 Historically in every U.S. Census prior to 1910, more than 90% of African America lived in the American South.
 In 1900, only one-fifth of African America living in the South lived in urban areas.
-By the end of the Great Migration, just over 50% of the African America remained in the South, while a little less than 50% lived in the North and West and African America had become highly urbanized.
+By the end of the Great Migration, just over 50% of the African America remained in the South, while a little less than 50% lived in the North and West, and African America had become highly urbanized.
 By 1960, of those Blacks still living in the South, half now lived in urban areas and by 1970, more than 80% of African Americans nationwide lived in cities.
-Since the mid 20th century American Civil Rights Movement, a less rapid reverse migration has occurred.
+Since the mid 20th century American Civil Rights Movement, less rapid reverse migration has occurred.

 Dubbed the New Great Migration, it has seen a gradual increase of African American migration to the South, generally to states and cities where economic opportunities are the best.
 The reasons include economic difficulties of cities in the Northeastern and Midwestern United States, growth of jobs in the "New South" and its lower cost of living, family and kinship ties, and improved racial relations.